AI-LLM/flightrecorder/README.md

-# Flight Recorder ("black box") of your AI Copiloting
+# Flight Recorder ("black box") for your AI Copiloting

 ## Usage